top of page

 Didn’t want to travel!
 Maybe that explains while the Butte Bombers never played road games.
 More likely this was an excuse for Knievel getting cut from camp, if he even made it there.
 At most, he may have appeared in a single exhibition game for the Clippers, but even that is questionable.

-On a trip to Butte this year, I discovered the Metals sports bar displays a team photo of the 1958-59 Bombers, seen at the top of this page.
+On a trip to Butte, I discovered the Metals sports bar displays a team photo of the 1958-59 Bombers, seen at the top of this page.
 And in the former city jail, where Knievel apparently got his nickname, there’s another photo of him in a hockey uniform, seen below.

 Further reading: “Evel Knievel: Daredevil, Promoter, Hockey Player,” by Bill Sproule in the Hockey Research Journal, September 2020